moondg/332project/README.md

 - Apply Week1 feedback
 - Design network interaction

+### Week3

+#### Progress in the week
+- Pseudo code for K-way merge
+- Rough design for network and its exception
+- Divide pseudocode design into master & worker
+- Design abstact structure of sorting (Sampling)
+- Construct detailed network interation messages
+- Study how to use multiple cores with scala

 #### Goal of the next week
 [@문동균](https://github.com/moondg)
-- Pseudo code for K-way merge
 - Pseudo code for IO
 - Design abstact structure of sorting (Shuffle)
+- Design overall functions and test cases(mergesort)

 [@배재륜](https://github.com/bjr7000)
-- Study how to use multiple cores with scala
 - Pseudo code for key-value parsing
-- Design abstact structure of sorting (Sampling)
+- Design overall functions and test cases(sampling)

 [@이윤혁](https://github.com/a-nodi)
 - Study how to use gRPC
+- Design protobuf
+- Design overall functions and test cases(network)

 ## Workflow
 Workflow based on TDD (Test Driven Development)